esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 ### serialize()

 - **Parameters**:
-  - `input: any` - Data to be serialized
+  - `input: any` - Data to serialize
   - `options?: serialize.SerializeJSOptions` - Serialization options
 - **Returns**: `string`

-Serializes a JavaScript object into a string.
-Used to serialize state data during server-side rendering, ensuring data can be safely embedded into HTML.
+Serializes JavaScript objects to strings.
+Used during SSR to serialize state data for safe embedding in HTML.

 ```ts
 const state = {